 Wearing a face covering

-The Government now advices that face coverings should be used in all higher education learning environments, providing their use does not impact teaching and learning.
-All students should please wear face coverings when in class and on campus.
+The Government advises that face coverings should be used in all higher education learning environments, providing their use does not impact teaching and learning.

 Some of our community are exempt from wearing a face covering for reasons which may not be visible, so please let’s be kind and trust one another to do the right thing.